9 Surprising Things That Can Keep Your Relationship Healthy

 Laugh at Unexpected Situations

-A couple that can laugh together, will likely stay together, says Heidi McBain, a professional counselor for women.
-“Things that keep you laughing and having fun tougher, are so important to the relationship as a whole,” she says.
-“Send each other pictures of weird things that are on the internet- weird food from other countries, weird animal pictures, weird faces people are making, etc,” she suggests.
-Act silly with each other, play games, with the whole goal being to make them laugh out loud.
+A couple that can laugh together is far likelier stay together, says Heidi McBain, a professional counselor for women.
+“Things that keep you laughing and having fun are so important to the relationship as a whole,” she says.
+“See a comedy show, watch a funny movie, share silly memes, and goof around together.”
+The ability to lighten up will keep your relationship balanced, since serious moments and challenges are inevitable.

 Get More Sleep—Together

-A recent study found that couples who slept less than seven hours a night were more likely to argue in a hostile and negative fashion.
+A recent study found that couples who slept fewer than seven hours a night were more likely to have hostile, negative arguments.
 More sleep can also lead to more sex, says Chris Brantner, Certified Sleep Science Coach at SleepZoo.com.
 “If you want to increase your libido, get a full 7-8 hours of sleep.
 Lack of sleep throws your hormones out of whack and decreases testosterone, which is crucial for both male and female sex drive.
 It’s also worth noting that for the healthiest relationship, you should go to bed when your partner goes to bed.
 Research shows that couples whose sleep patterns are mismatched report more conflict, less time in shared activities, and less sex than those who go to bed together,” says Brantner.

 MORE: 11 Ways Relationships Change Between Your 20s and 30s